 You’ll want to consider not only how much cooler space you may want for different adventures, but also consider a cooler’s dimensions.
 You don’t want to buy the perfect cooler only to find out that it doesn’t fit in your car when packed, or in a spot on your storage shelf.
 Most coolers are rectangular in shape, and can be easy to slide into car trunks and stack other things on top of.

-Some coolers have wheels, like the Orca 65 Wheeled cooler and the RovR RollR 45 which while making transport easier, can take up more room in a trunk or on a shelf.
-It’s also a good idea to think about the items you’ll be keeping cool, and make sure those (maybe wine bottles or a coffee press for camping) fit the internal dimensions as well.
+Some coolers have wheels, like the RovR RollR 45, which, while making transport easier, can take up more room in a trunk or on a shelf.
+It’s also a good idea to think about the items you’ll be keeping cool and make sure those (maybe wine bottles or a coffee press for camping) fit the internal dimensions as well.

 Weight

 Weight is also an important consideration when choosing a cooler.
 Rotomolded coolers with their thick, 2 inches of insulation and durable outer plastic layer will be the heaviest cooler you can buy.
-Coolers like the YETI Tundra 45, the RTIC 45, and the Orca 40 all weigh between 23 and 30 pounds alone.
+Coolers like the YETI Tundra 45 all weigh between 23 and 30 pounds alone.
 The RovR RollR 45 weighs a whopping 37 pounds.
-Granted it has wheels, which means transportation won’t be as difficult an affair.
+Granted, it has wheels, which means transportation won’t be as difficult an affair.

 The RTIC Ultra-Light Hard Cooler is a great innovation from RTIC that uses injection molding to create a lighter, midsized cooler.
 At 31 pounds, the 52-quart model is around the same weight as its 45-quart, rotomolded counterpart, resulting in a higher capacity for less weight.

-The Igloo ECOCOOL weighs in at only 9.84 lbs, making it the lightest cooler in our lineup.
-However, its lightness is attributed to its injection molding, thin walls, and non-insulated lid.
+The Igloo ECOCOOL weighs in at only 9.84 pounds, putting it on the lighter side for a hard-sided cooler (None of these coolers weigh less than the Igloo Recool Cooler at a featherweight 1.6 pounds).
+However, its lightness is attributed to its injection molding, thin walls, and noninsulated lid.
 Though lightweight, the ECOCOOL is not a premium cooler for the serious consumer but is a great budget pick or option for someone who has more trouble carrying heavier loads.

 Ease of Transport